deer scaping on tree and damaging bark

 Various sprays and pelleted product contain scents and tastes that the animals are repelled by.
 The products contain all natural ingredients.
 They could contain clove oil, cayenne, peppermint oil, spearmint oil, putrefied egg, and possibly others.
 All of them are safe to use around your home and gardens.

-Unfortunately, if animals are hungry enough, which can happen during harsh winters, they will eat despite any offending smells that typically keep them away.
+Unfortunately, if animals are hungry enough, they will eat despite any offending smells that typically keep them away.

 Animals can also get used to certain stinky smells.
 Alternate products that contain different ingredients to avoid them becoming used to the smell.
 Repellents will also need to be reapplied frequently and the frequency depends on the product instructions and weather.